 PUTTING YOUR PP TOGETHER

 To get started, make a list of all the artworks (failed and successful) you have completed over the 2 years.
 Then, go through your Visual Arts Journal and the photos you have collected of you working through your projects and select your best.
-Then go through the checklist and make sure you have enough of the required components.
+Go through the checklist and make sure you have enough of the required components.
 (If not, you still have time to update and improve on your work/ideas)